Why Is My Car Insurance So Expensive?

 It's important to remember that there may be more affordable options in your area than the cheapest company nationally.

-For example, State Farm typically has some of the lowest rates in the country.
-But in Michigan, car insurance from State Farm is more expensive than average.
-Michigan drivers can find much cheaper rates at Progressive, which isn't always affordable in other states.
+For example, American Family typically has some of the lowest rates in the country.
+But in Idaho, car insurance from American Family is only average.
+Idaho drivers can find much cheaper rates at State Farm, which isn't always affordable in other states.

 icon